Syllabus

 - Demonstrate professionalism by engaging with mentors through structured meetings (professional engagement)

-- Reflect on experiential learning activities to articulate personal growth and professional skill development (reflective and experiential learning)
+- Reflect on personal growth and demonstrate professional skill development relevant to entrepreneurship. (reflective and experiential learning)

 This course will contribute to several DARE Learning Outcomes: